 This past couple weeks, members of the United Cardinal Bloggers have been doing their annual post-season roundtable.
 Each writer or site poses a question to the group and gathers their thoughts.
 While John Mozeliak successfully nuked my question by already picking up Jaime Garcia‘s option this weekend, I switched gears to gauge the opinions on what to do with the team’s arbitration eligible players.
-The options presented were to non-tender … Continue reading

 As fans we see it all the time.
 Another tight game and the manager makes the walk to the mound to bring in your bullpen’s best pitcher for his second or third consecutive day of work.
 Either by routine or by role, the manager makes this decision, in most case, purely out of habit without consulting whether the statistics say it’s a good move.
 But he’s a pitcher the manager has faith in to get the job done.

 On Sunday afternoon the St. Louis Cardinals put the finishing touches on their 2013 campaign that saw them finish with a 97-65 record, good for best in the National League.
 For a team that spent most of the first half of the season in that position before floundering mid-summer, it was a happy ending.
-The team, however, will enter postseason play for the tenth time in the last fourteen seasons … Continue reading

 The second half of the baseball season is about to begin and the trade deadline is right around the corner.
 Already newspapers, blogs, message boards, and twitter feeds are rife with trade rumors as everyone has a keen eye on watching how their teams will perform in the second half.
 So where are the Cardinals and what could they be looking to add to shore up the team as they drive towards another playoff berth?

 Early Wednesday morning the San Francisco Giants defeated the Los Angeles Dodgers.
 In doing so, the knocked the Dodgers out of the playoffs and clinched the second Wild Card for the St. Louis Cardinals.
 What that meant is that tonight’s game because the first meaningless game that the Cardinals have played since the 2010 season finale.